Research

 BIOR LOGO

-Our Building Informatics and Operations Research (BIOR) lab aims at developing sustainable and scalable technologies and computational tools to make building and urban energy systems low-carbon, energy-efficient, energy-flexible, climate-resilient, and equitable.
+Our BIOR lab aims at developing sustainable and scalable technologies and computational tools to make building and urban energy systems smart, low-carbon, energy-efficient, energy-flexible, climate-resilient, and equitable.

 Our interdisciplinary research is at the interface of Building Environment and Energy Engineering (i.e., Architectural Engineering), Computer Science, and Control Engineering.